Article

 <<When it comes to roof maintenance, one of the most important areas to watch isn’t something you see every day: it’s the roof sheathing, or decking, hidden beneath the membrane.>>

 <<This layer of plywood or OSB provides critical structural support.
-If it becomes damaged by moisture, it can compromise your entire roofing system—and even impact the building itself.
-Protect your property by learning how to recognize subtle signs of sheathing issues before they turn into serious problems.>>
+If it becomes damaged by moisture, it can compromise your entire roofing system—and even impact the building itself.>>

 [heading-style-h4]What Causes Roof Sheathing to Rot?[heading-style-h4]

-[heading-style-h4]Why Rotted Sheathing Is a Serious Problem[heading-style-h4]
+[heading-style-h4]Why Rotted Sheathing Is a Serious Problem?[heading-style-h4]

 Beyond the structural concerns, damaged sheathing can lead to other issues, including: